Grawmpy/pause.sh/README.md

 # pause.sh
-Pure bash pause script that interrupts a program until either user presses any key (except shift) or the optional timer (-t, --timer) reaches 00.
+Pure bash pause script that interrupts a program until either the user presses any numeric or symbol key, or the optional timer (-t, --timer) reaches 00.
 Interupt is indefinite and requires user input to continue without timer option.
 Optional prompt text entry (-p, --prompt) and response text (-r, --response) entry allow for customization.
 Quiet mode available for timer with no text output.
 Default is no timer and no response after keypress.
 Default prompt is "Press any key to continue..."